Lalitam-Lamba/Lalitam-Lamba-demo/README.md

 # Lalitam-Lamba-demo
-This is my first git  Repository.
+This is my first Git  Repository.
+Auhtor - Lalitam Lamba